Eryngium campestre: Description

+var. campestre is blueish-greyish green with the bracts (whorled under the heads) being widest near their middle, and geographically is more northern, stretching north of the Mediterranean from Portugal to Germany on the west side through to Turkey into Central European Russia on the east, with presence on the south in North Africa just in Algeria and Morocco.

+var. virens (Link) Weins is yellowier-greeny with the bracts (whorled under the heads) being widest near their base, more dry-tolerant (xerophytic), and geographically is more southern and eastern, stretching along the south of the Mediterranean from Morocco to Iran, with patchy distribution directly on the north side.

+In Britain it resembles the better known sea holly (Eryngium maritimum), but is taller and looser, greener, and the whorls under the flower heads are not leaf-like, the heads being smaller, or some of the garden Eryngos, but green.
+This plant flowers between July and September.

 Distribution and habitat

-Eryngium campestre has a mainly Central and Southern Europe distribution, north to Germany and Holland.
-It is common in many places but in Germany it is restricted to dry habitats near the Rivers Rhine and Elbe.
-It is very uncommon in dry grassland on neutral or calcareous soils in the southeast of the British Isles, having first been recorded in 1662 by the naturalist John Ray in Devon.
+It is common in many places of its range but in Germany it is restricted to dry habitats near the Rivers Rhine and Elbe.
+In the British Isles it is very uncommon in dry grassland on neutral or calcareous soils in the southeast, having first been recorded in 1662 by the naturalist John Ray in Devon.
 It has statutory protection in Somerset and Devon and is persisting in several sites there, but elsewhere it is mostly a short-lived casual of waste ground, road verges and rough pastures.

+Biology

+The leaves of this plant are mined by the gall fly, Euleia heraclei.

 Uses

 It is used in herbalism as an infusion to treat coughs, whooping cough and urinary infections.
 Roots were formerly candied as sweets or boiled and roasted as a vegetable.
 The plant's active constituents are essential oils, saponins, tannins.

 In Iran's Mazandaran Province, it has been used in various local dishes for centuries.